WDI-SEA/notes/08-cs/cs-ruby-bucket-sort/readme.md

 ##Bucket Sort Challenge: Sorting Papers

-We need to create an algorithm that can take a list of letter grades and determine how many items there are with each grade.
+Create an algorithm that can take an array of letter grades and determine how many papers there are of each grade.

 **Example Input:**